Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 !!! note

+    ECS Key Concepts:

+    * Task Definition: Templates for your tasks.
+This is where you sepcify your Docker image, Memory, CPU, Ports, Volumes, Environment Variables, etc.
-    * An ECS Task is a running container created from a Task Definition
+    * Task: A running instance of a Task Definition
-    * ECS Services are used to maintain(long running) a desired count of tasks
-    * An Amazon ECS Cluster is a logical grouping of tasks or services
+    * Container(EC2 only): Virtualized Instance that run your Tasks
+    * Cluster
+      * EC2 Launch Type: A cluster of EC2 instances that run your Tasks
+      * Fargate Launch Type: A cluster of Fargate Tasks
+    * Service: A Task management system that ensures X amount of tasks are up and running at all times

 #### EC2 Launch Type